BirdSofts/LearningCMake/README.md

 # Introduction
-After some time put on learning build systems, I saw the need of small and comprehensible notes on the most important concepts of using CMake as build system.
+After some time put on learning build systems, I saw the need of some small and comprehensible notes on most important concepts when using CMake as build system.
 I hope it can help other developers too.
 The language of examples and projects is C++.
-The following is just a brief start, furthermore, if needed, one must add to his acquired knowledge.
+The following is just important notes, furthermore, if needed, one must add to his acquired knowledge.

 <table>
 <tr>